FINNGEN/pheweb-users-input-validator/README.md

 + Shallow scan: less than a minute
 + Deep scan: 700MB file is scanned, fixed and written in ~10-20 mins depending on the available resources.

-## Scans and fixes performed by the validator

-The following scans are executed by the validator.

-METADATA:
-1. Check for special characters in metadata.
-2. Check that metadata contains all required fields.
-3. Check that metadata fields have correct format.
-4. Check that metadata field "name" matches stats filename.

-STATS:
-1. Check that file is compressed.
-2. Check that file is tab delimited.
-3. Check that columns order is correct.
-4. Ceck that file doesn't contain special characters.
-5. Check that chromosome column ("#chrom") has correct formatting, i.e. contains values 1-24, X, Y, M, MT.
-6. Check that columns 7-11 (beta, sebeta, af_alt, af_alt_cases, af_alt_controls) don't contain missing values.
-7. Check that columns 2-11 have correct formatting, i.e. according to the description in FinnGen Analyst Handbook.
-8. Check that stats file doesn't contain unsorted positions.

-The following fixes can be done by the validator **when possible**:
-- Remove special characters from the metadata file.
-- Remove special characters from the stats file.
-- If stats file is space/comma delimited, it will be fixed to be tab-delimited.
-- If stats file contains missing values in the colums 7-11, they will be substituted with value 0.5.
-- Remove chromosome prefix, e.g. "chr1" change to "1" if the chromosome column contains that.
-- Sort stats file if unsorted positions are found.
-- Fix column order/number to contain 11 columns as described in the FinnGen Analyst Handbook.

-What is not fixed in the stats file, examples:
-- Incorrect values in the columns, for instance negative p-values.
-- Naming of the stats file in te metadata json file.
-- Some special characters that cannot be recognised by the validator.

-Note that for the stats file validator will report the first 50 issues in each of the following section: special characters, invalid formatting, missing values.

 ## Requirements